linuxfoundation/critical-projects/README.md

 # Limitations

-1. **VCS and DVCS platform specific (git and GitHub)** - Coming up with a set of signals that can be consistently measured across different platforms is a challenge.
+1. **VCS and DVCS platform-specific (git and GitHub)** - Coming up with a set of signals that can be consistently measured across different platforms is a challenge.
 For example, using platform-specific signals like "number of forks" or "number of stars" is not possible for projects that are not hosted on GitHub.
 To accommodate this, we can use a set of signals that are more general and can be measured across different platforms.
 The signals we've chosen so far are based purely on the version control log of the open source project.
 2. **Dependency information is not included** - A related issue of observability is that dependency information (which projects rely on others) can be hard to consistently gather.
 While SBOMs or packaging manifests do a decent job of recording runtime dependencies and other external artifacts a project relies upon, nuanced and potentially more important dependency relationships are imperfectly observed.
-For example, container technologies like Docker and Kubernetes rely heavily on the Linux kernel but neither directly "declare" the kernel as an import in packaging manifest.
+For example, container technologies like Docker and Kubernetes rely heavily on the Linux kernel, but neither directly "declare" the kernel as an import in packaging manifest.

 # Future iterations